 Having had a Netflix account for almost as long as the service has existed, I haven’t found much reason to go into a Blockbuster in almost a decade.
 There are times, however, when the occasion does warrant a visit to the brick and mortar cinema shill for one reason or another.

 Because I am not a frequent visitor to the venerable video chain, I have an ancient Blockbuster video membership card which I have grown oddly attached to and absolutely refuse to get rid of.
 My reasoning for not upgrading my card ranges from the mildly paranoid, (I’m not getting on their mailing list.
-Don’t you know they’re hooked up to the NSA master database) to the slightly insane (But Honey, this is a pre-elimination of late fees card!
+Don’t you know they’re hooked up to the NSA master database) to the slightly insane (But honey, this is a pre-elimination of late fees card!
 It’s gotta be worth something!)

 No, I do not want a new card.
 Yes, I am aware of the tremendous savings I could take advantage of by becoming a Total Access member.
-No, I am not interested in pre-reserving a Special ‘Gross-Out Ogre’ Edition DVD of Shrek the Third.
+No, I am not interested in pre-reserving the Special ‘Gross-Out Ogre’ Edition DVD of Shrek the Third.

-Having recently moved back to Pennsylvania, I knew a recent trip to the video store would be a typically trying experience since I would have to once again re-calibrate my information on file with Blockbuster Inc. What I didn’t know going in was why specifically this time would be painful.
+Having recently moved back to Pennsylvania, I knew a recent trip to the video store would be a typically trying experience since I would have to once again re-calibrate my information on file with Blockbuster, Inc. What I didn’t know going in was why specifically this time would be painful.